 - Privileged filesystem, account, or login access

-In short, it’s important that you determine what activities would be indicators of threats within your particular cloud environment and risk profile, so you can ensure that you’ll be alerted the moment something happens and that you can take swift action to prevent data loss or compromise.
+In short, you must determine what activities would be indicators of threats within your specific cloud environment and risk profile, so you can ensure that you’ll be alerted the moment something happens and that you can take swift action to prevent data loss or compromise.

 Audit trails can give you deep insights into:

 - Modification, addition, or removal of key system components

 - Breadth of attack impact and the point of source